Broker Check

 Not just the investment account.
 Not just the tax return.
 Not just the retirement projection.

-I needed someone who understood that money is never just math.
-It is safety, freedom, responsibility, identity, family, and sometimes the way forward when life does not look anything like you planned.
+I wanted someone who understood that money is never just math.
+It's security, freedom, responsibility, family, opportunity—and sometimes the path forward when life doesn't go according to plan.

-I could not find that advisor, so I created her.
+I couldn't find that advisor, so I created her.

 Years ago, I was told, “Amy, if you can’t find what you need, create it.”